 4. Keep Your Agents Happy

-According to Contact Center Pipeline agent attrition is a top challenge.
+Agent attrition is a top challenge.
 Studies have shown that call center agents quit most often because of their work environments rather than their compensation.
 Companies need to find more ways to increase agent engagement, improve coaching, and motivate employees.
 Find regular activities to implement here.

 5. Allow Agents to Go Above and Beyond the Call of Duty

-We’ve all had our share of amazing customer service experiences and can attest that when a company goes above and beyond the call of duty, that we in-turn become loyal customers.
-When analysing complex interactions, make sure you check to see if there was something more the agent could have done.
+We’ve all had our share of amazing customer service experiences and can attest that when a company goes above and beyond the call of duty, we in-turn become loyal customers.
+When analyzing complex interactions, make sure you check to see if there was something more the agent could have done.
 Communicate with your agents and encourage them to go beyond the scope of their work.
 Here’s an example of 5 well-known brands that exceeded customer expectations.